EBRU YILDIZ: King of All the Land: Mitski

 EBRU YILDIZ, a New York-based portrait photographer originally from Turkey, has built a successful career spanning over 15 years.
 She is known for her distinctive black-and-white portrait style, which reveals the vulnerability and emotional depth of her subjects.
 Yıldız views each photoshoot as a collaborative effort and has gained particular recognition within the music industry, working with many notable and culturally significant artists.
 King of All the Land is her second photography book and the debut title from the new publishing company What Remains, founded by Ebru and Mitchell King.
 The book is co-published in collaboration with Skeleton Key Press.

 MITCHELL KING is a New York City-based photographer, musician, and publisher.
 His landscape photography explores the darker aspects of nature in abstract details and vast empty spaces.
-He has exhibited in NYC, including Milk Studios Gallery and Calico Gallery, and often collaborates with Ebru Yıldız in photo and video work.
+He has exhibited in NYC, including Milk Studios Gallery and Calico Gallery.
+He collaborates with Ebru Yıldız in the publishing imprint What Remains, as well as with photo and video work.
+Mitchell is also the founder of Brooklyn Grain Photo Studios.

 ISBN 978-82-694125-0-5